Current Pediatric Reviews - Volume 19, Issue 3, 2023

 A Review of the Diagnosis and Treatment of Necrotizing Enterocolitis

 Authors: Xue Cai, Heather L. Liebe, Alena Golubkova, Tyler Leiva and Catherine J. HunterNecrotizing enterocolitis (NEC) is a devastating disease that primarily affects the gastrointestinal tract of premature neonates.
 The diagnosis and treatment of NEC remain challenging.
 New biomarkers and potential treatments for NEC have emerged in recent years, leading to the potential of earlier therapeutic intervention and improved outcomes.
-This paper aims to provide a review of the most recent diagnostic indicators a Read More
+This paper aims to provide a review of the most recent diagnostic indicators and therapeutics of NEC along with a brief overview of future directions of research into this disease.

 -